kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 ### ALTER/DROP/SET/DELETE
 We added [ALTER TABLE](../cypher/ddl.md#alter-table) and [DROP TABLE](../cypher/ddl.md#drop-table) DDL statements.
-After creating a new table, you can now drop it, rename it, and alter it by adding new columns, renaming or dropping existing columns.
+After creating a new node or relatinship table, you can now drop it, rename it, and alter it by adding new columns/properties, renaming or dropping existing columns/properties.

 Besides schema level changes, you can change properties of existing nodes/rels with [SET](../cypher/data-manipulation-clauses/set.md) statements, and remove existing nodes/rels with [DELETE](../cypher/data-manipulation-clauses/delete.md) statements.